ariacampbell03/cm3-website/docs/index.md

 ### And even smaller

 Just write to start a para.
 Use `**word**` to bold **word**.
-Use `*word*` to italicise.
-For a new para, you need to hit return at-least twice.
+Use `*word*` to italicize.
+For a new para, you need to hit return at least twice.

 This is another para.

-In this one we show some lists. just start the list on the next line after hitting one return:
+In this one, we show some lists. just start the list on the next line after hitting one return:
 - an item
 - another item